karllhughes/personal-blog-5/_posts/2024-08-21-google-forms-alternatives.md

 Basin is another good option for people who want to build custom, on-brand forms without writing custom code.
 With just a few clicks, you can set up forms to collect submissions, send email notifications, and integrate with other tools to get your data where it needs to go.

-_Note: This post was originally published in 2018, but was updated with new options and more details in April 2022._
+_Note: This post was originally published in 2018, but has been updated several times with more options and details._